open-contracting-extensions/ocds_location_extension/README.md

 # Location Data

-This extension adds address and location fields to item objects, to communicate the location of proposed or executed contract delivery.
+This extension adds address and location fields to tenders and items, to communicate the location of proposed or executed contract delivery.

 The `locationGazetteers.csv` codelist's `Category` column indicates whether the gazetteer has identifiers for the whole world ('Universal') or only some subset ('National' or 'Sub-National').